andybzn/advent-of-code/README.md

-# AdventOfCode
+# Advent of Code

-Solutions for [AdventOfCode](https://adventofcode.com), organized by year, language, then day.
+Solutions for [Advent of Code](https://adventofcode.com), organized by year, language, then day.

 Each day folder contains:
 - the prompt for the puzzle (README.md)